 Best Gas Grills - Our Reviews

-Using Infinity Ignition™, your grill is guaranteed to light each and every time whilst the burner tubes ensure a consistent flow of gas is fed to the grill, giving you an even level of heat all over the cooking grate.
+Using Infinity Ignition™, your grill is guaranteed to light each and every time while the burner tubes ensure a consistent flow of gas is fed to the grill, giving you an even level of heat all over the cooking grate.
 There are also flavorizer bars that are placed at the perfect angle for catching any drippings, sizzling them into smoke and adding extra flavor to your food.

 Porcelain enameled cast iron cooking grates give you the opportunity to get even more creative with your recipes, and the difference in spacing that runs throughout the grates allows you to cook ingredients such as fish or shrimp on the thinner bars, whilst the thicker bars provide those classic grill marks on steaks.